flmarsou/ft_printf/README.md

 # 🦊 What is ft_printf?

-Because ft_putnbr() and ft_putstr() aren't enough!
+The **ft_printf** project aims to recreate some core functionalities of the standard **printf** function in C. \

-The aim of this project is to recreate some of the most useful functionalities of printf().
-It teaches you about **variadic functions**, but also expands your [`Libft`](https://github.com/flmarsou/1-Libft).
+It will teach you about **variadic functions** and enhance your [Libft](https://github.com/flmarsou/1-Libft).

 # ⚒️ Compilation

 1. Run `make` to compile the library.
-Run `make re` to recompile everything.
+2. Run `make re` to recompile everything.

-2. You can include it to any other library in your projects.
+After compiling, you can include this library in any of your future projects.

 # 🧼 Cleaning